smunchang/hexaus_sample/README.md

 - Copy the APK(hexaus-wallet.apk) to <b>/assets</b> directory in your project.
 ```
 NOTE
-Whenever you build your application, please include the newest our SDK and APK.
+Whenever you build your application, please include the newest hexaus SDK and APK.
 ```

 #####Add Permission